-To become a referee, interested teens need to take the training outlined below and then they can start refereeing.
+To become a referee, applicants need to take the training outlined below and then they can start refereeing.
 If they are reluctant to get started after training, they will be paired up with an experienced referee for an initial game or two in U6-U8.
 The mentor referee will go through the process of talking to coaches and kids in the game and on the sideline, monitor the game and answer any questions at the breaks.

 U-8 Official & Safe Haven: These courses are required to referee at the U-6, U-7 and U-8 levels.
 They are also a prerequisite for taking the Basic Referee class. (minimum age is 10 years old)